underthecurve/r-dataviz-ggplot2/R-advancing-with-dataviz.md

 > "The emphasis in ggplot2 is reducing the amount of thinking time by making it easier to go from the plot in your brain to the plot on the page."

-You can read more about the Grammar of Graphics philosophy [here](A Layered Grammar of Graphics).
+You can read more about the Grammar of Graphics philosophy [here](http://vita.had.co.nz/papers/layered-grammar.html): http://vita.had.co.nz/papers/layered-grammar.html

 One of the advantages of `ggplot2` is its versatility in creating different types of graphs.
 This is important because good data visualization involves making the best choices for showcasing a given dataset.
 Depending on the question you're trying to answer, these choices could be very different, even if you have the same data.

 *FlowingData* blogger and statistician Nathan Yau made this point with a post earlier this year called ["One Dataset, Visualized 25 Ways"](http://flowingdata.com/2017/01/24/one-dataset-visualized-25-ways/) (January 24, 2017).
 He took World Health Organization data on life expectancy by country from 2000 to 2015 and produced 25 different charts (some more useful than others).
-The blog post was also covered by *Wired* magazine in an article, "25 Visualizations Spin the Same Data Into 25 Different Tales" (February 9, 2017), which you can read [here](https://www.wired.com/2017/02/25-visualizations-spin-data-25-different-tales/).
+The blog post was also covered by *Wired* magazine in an article, "25 Visualizations Spin the Same Data Into 25 Different Tales" (February 9, 2017), which you can read [here](https://www.wired.com/2017/02/25-visualizations-spin-data-25-different-tales/): https://www.wired.com/2017/02/25-visualizations-spin-data-25-different-tales/

 In this workshop, we will: